-KEY ASPECTS OF CORPORATE TRANSPARENCY REGULATION - Philippines 4.
-Public Company Ownership: Does the relevant authority make details of ownership of companies available on public record online for less than US\$10?
-Philippines does not require that ownership of companies is put on public record 5.
-Public Company Accounts: Does the relevant authority require that company accounts are made available for inspection by anyone for a fee of less than US\$10?
+2. Trust and Foundations Register: Is there a public register of trusts/foundations, or are trusts/foundations prevented?
+Philippines partly discloses or prevents trusts and private foundations 3.
+Recorded Company Ownership: Does the relevant authority obtain and keep updated 5. details of the beneficial ownership of companies?
+Philippines does not maintain company ownership details in official records KEY ASPECTS OF CORPORATE TRANSPARENCY REGULATION - Philippines 4.
+Public Company Ownership: Does the relevant authority make details of ownership of companies available on public record online for less than US\$10/€10?
+Philippines does not require that company ownership details are publicly available online 5.
+Public Company Accounts: Does the relevant authority require that company accounts 5. are made available for inspection by anyone for a fee of less than US\$10/€10?
 Philippines does not require that company accounts be available on public record 6.
-Country-by-Country Reporting: Are companies listed on a national stock exchange required to comply with country-by-country financial reporting?
-Philippines does not require country-by-country financial reporting by companies EFFICIENCY OF TAX AND FINANCIAL REGULATION - Philippines 7.
+Country-by-Country Reporting: Are all companies required to comply with country-by- country financial reporting?
+Philippines does not require country-by-country financial reporting by all companies EFFICIENCY OF TAX AND FINANCIAL REGULATION - Philippines 7.
 Fit for Information Exchange: Are resident paying agents required to report to the domestic tax administration information on payments to non-residents?
 Philippines does not require resident paying agents to tell the domestic tax authorities about payments to non-residents 8.
-Efficiency of Tax Administration: Does the tax administration use taxpayer identifiers for analysing information effectively, and is there a large taxpayer unit?
-Philippines does not use appropriate tools for effectively analysing tax related information 9.
+Efficiency of Tax Administration: Does the tax administration use taxpayer identifiers for analysing information efficiently, and is there a large taxpayer unit?
+Philippines does not use appropriate tools for efficiently analysing tax related information 9.
 Avoids Promoting Tax Evasion: Does the jurisdiction grant unilateral tax credits for foreign tax payments?
-Philippines avoids promoting tax evasion via a tax credit system 10.
-Harmful Legal Vehicles: Does the jurisdiction allow cell companies and trusts with flee clauses?
-Philippines partly allows harmful legal vehicles INTE INTERNATIONAL STANDARDS AND COOPERATION - Philippines 11.
+Philippines avoids promoting tax evasion via a tax credit system

+10. Harmful Legal Vehicles: Does the jurisdiction allow cell companies and trusts with flee clauses?
+Philippines partly allows harmful legal vehicles INTE ERNATIONAL STANDARDS AND COOPERATION - Philippines 11.
 Anti-Money Laundering: Does the jurisdiction comply with the FATF recommendations?
-Philippines partly complies with international anti-money laundering standards 12.
-Automatic Information Exchange: Does the jurisdiction participate fully in Automatic 3 Published on October 4, 2011 © Tax Justice Network

-Information Exchange such as the European Savings Tax Directive?
-Philippines does not participate fully in Automatic Information Exchange 13.
-Bilateral Treaties: Does the jurisdiction have at least 60 bilateral treaties providing for broad information exchange, covering all tax matters, or is it part of the European Council/OECD convention?
-As of June 30, 2010, Philippines had no tax information sharing agreements complying with basic OECD requirements 14.
+Philippines does not comply with international anti-money laundering standards 12.
+Automatic Information Exchange: Does the jurisdiction participate fully in Automatic Information Exchange such as the European Savings Tax Directive?
+Philippines does not participate fully in Automatic Information exchange 13.
+Bilateral Treaties: Does the jurisdiction have at least 46 bilateral treaties providing for information exchange upon request, or is it part of the European Council/OECD convention?
+As of 31 May, 2012, Philippines had less than 46 tax information sharing agreements complying with basic OECD requirements 14.
 International Transparency Commitments: Has the jurisdiction ratified the five most relevant international treaties relating to financial transparency?
 Philippines has partly ratified relevant international treaties relating to financial transparency 15.
 International Judicial Cooperation: Does the jurisdiction cooperate with other states on money laundering and other criminal issues?
-Philippines partly cooperates with other states on money laundering and other criminal issues http://www.secrecyjurisdictions.com/PDF/FinancialTransparency.pdf.
+Philippines partly cooperates with other states on money laundering and other criminal issues